You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 We Provide Legal Help to Drunk Driving Victims

-If you or a loved one of yours has been injured in a car crash caused by a drunk or drinking driver anywhere in the Carolinas, we want to help you.
+If you or a loved one was injured in a car crash caused by a drunk or drinking driver in the Carolinas, we want to help you.
 We cannot change what has happened, but we can help you obtain the compensation you need to recover financially from the injustice you have suffered.

 Call (800) 351-3008 to and ask to speak with one of our Hickory drunk driving accident lawyers serving North and South Carolina.